Overview

 Wide range of investment choices.

-Choose how you want to invest your money.
+Choose how you want to invest your money—target date funds, individual funds, or Fidelity BrokerageLink.

-Visit the Fidelity website to register for online access, view your balance, choose investments, and make changes to your contributions.
+Visit the Fidelity website to use the 401(k) calculator to determine how much you can save, register for online access, view your balance, choose investments, and make changes to your contributions.

 Getting Started

-You can begin contributing to the Nutanix 401(k) Plan as soon as you are eligible.
+You can begin contributing to the Nutanix 401(k) Plan as soon as you're eligible.

 1. Get started.
-After your first paycheck, visit the Fidelity website to make your contribution elections.
+After your first paycheck, you'll receive a registration request from Fidelity.
+Visit the Fidelity website to make your contribution elections.
 Your contributions will take one to two pay periods to show up in your paycheck.
-If you don’t select a contribution rate within your first 45 days, you’ll be automatically enrolled at a 2% contribution rate.
+If you don’t select a contribution rate within your first 45 days, you’ll be automatically enrolled at a pre-tax 5% contribution rate.

 2. Explore the plan.
-Find plan documents and details, review and update investment options, and access forms on the Fidelity website.
+Find plan documents and details, review and update how you invest your retirement savings, and access forms on the Fidelity website.

-3. Add Beneficiaries.
+3. Add beneficiaries.
 When you start contributing, be sure to designate a beneficiary.
-Your beneficiary will receive the value of your Nutanix 401(k) Plan account if you pass away before beginning to receive your benefit.
-As personal circumstances change, be sure to keep that information up to date.
+Your beneficiary will receive the value of your Nutanix 401(k) Plan account if you pass away.
+As personal circumstances change, be sure to keep your information up to date.
 Visit the Fidelity website to add or change a beneficiary.

 Note: You must elect a beneficiary for your retirement account separately from elections for other accounts or plans—your designation does not automatically apply across plans.